External CFD simulation for data center

 However, these guidelines do not take into account ambient air conditions, wind speed or the nearby built environment.

-The figure below shows how compliance with the minimum distances recommended by the manufacturer can still lead to undesirable performance .
+The figure below shows how adhering to the manufacturer’s recommended minimum distances can still result in undesirable performance.

 Study of the interaction of rooftop air-conditioning systems in relation to wind conditions